haseeb-cb/fundamentals-of-gis/Content/8_Exercise.md

 ## COMPLETION

 Work individually or in pairs.
 Complete the exercise and write a short reflection.
+Include the following:
 1. At least two maps of building efficiency ratio on different spatial scales.
 	- Remember: all maps should have a legend, a scale bar and a north arrow